Easonyesheng/SGAM/README.md

 ```

 In this case, the pose error is reduced from `0.3452` to `0.2458` for rotation and `14.6511` to `10.8309` for translation.
+Note the images in this case come from the training set of ASpanFormer, and SGAM can further improve its performance.

 # Citation